 Bad manager or toxic manager?

 There are bad managers, yes, but are they toxic?
 What is the difference?
 Be careful.
 Just because you don’t get on with a manager doesn’t mean that you can stick a “toxic” label on them.
 We need to be aware of the nuances.
 Yes, there are still a lot of bad managers out there.
 In some cases, it is because they did not get any training.
 In others, it is because they got insufficient training or were promoted into management positions in which they had no interest.
 According to a survey conducted for the Chartered Management Institute, 48% of managers hadn’t received any management training in the previous 12 months and 33% of companies did not offer any training at all.
 These figures raise certain questions given that we know that being a good manager is not an innate skill or trait.
-The two elements necessary for quality management are: the desire to be a manager and the skills to do the job.
+The two elements necessary for quality management are the desire to be a manager and the skills to do the job.
 If a manager does not have these, then the team being managed is likely to suffer.

-If poor management affects the performance and wellbeing of the team being supervised, so-called “toxic” management goes even further.
-It is similar to the abusive and tyrannical management described by Bennett J Tepper, a doctor of organisational psychology at Ohio State University in the United States.
-Where a bad manager may find it difficult to delegate, may transfer stress to the team or lack vision, the “toxic” manager is even more directly harmful.
+If poor management affects the performance and well-being of the team being supervised, so-called “toxic” management goes even further.
+It is similar to the abusive and tyrannical management described by Bennett J Tepper, a doctor of organizational psychology at Ohio State University in the United States.
+Where a bad manager may find it difficult to delegate, may transfer stress to the team, or lack vision, the “toxic” manager is even more directly harmful.
 They use fear to extend their grip.
 They are inflexible or tyrannical.
-They seek to break or humiliate their staff, or to lie or distort the truth—all with or without open hostility.
+They seek to break or humiliate their staff or to lie or distort the truth—all with or without open hostility.
 Beyond the consequences on team performance, such management can quickly affect the motivation and self-esteem of the people who suffer under it.
 For Lipman-Blumen, such harmful management directly infringes on people’s rights.
 The difference between an incompetent superior and one who lacks ethics isn’t always immediately obvious.
 So it’s worth learning to read the signals.

 The job interview: the signs of poisonous management

 Since there are good and not-so-good managers, should you make sure you know what you’re getting into when you apply for a position?
 You certainly should.
 The most important thing is to take stock of your needs and expectations before investigating whether the team you want to join is the right one for you.
 Do you want autonomy or structure?
 Do you prefer encouragement or challenges?
-The job interview is also a valuable moment of exchange at which you can get information about the company, the team, the management and how they work—and possibly detect dysfunctional practices.
+The job interview is also a valuable moment of exchange at which you can get information about the company, the team, the management, and how they work—and possibly detect dysfunctional practices.
 Here are a few tips to help with your investigation.